Valal22/TAMDE-Project/README.md

 #### The Metamodels

-Two distinct metamodels are defined, representing the raw transactional data and the summarized data.
+Two distinct metamodels are defined, representing the transactional data and the summarized data.

 * **Source Metamodel (A): `customer.ecore`**.
 This metamodel captures information about individual customers and their specific purchase histories.
     * `CustomerModel`: The root container for all customers.